 An allergy shot is medicine that is injected into your body.
 The medicine contains a small amount of an allergen.
 This is a substance that causes an allergic reaction.
 Examples of allergens include:

-A doctor or nurse will give you shots during several visits over the course of 3 - 5 years.
-A series of allergy shots may help to reduce your allergy symptoms.
+A doctor or nurse gives you shots over the course of 3 to 5 years.
+This series of allergy shots may help reduce your allergy symptoms.

 Food allergies are not treated with allergy shots.

 Allergy shots are given in your doctor's office, usually in the upper arm.
 The typical schedule is: